living-atlases/generator-living-atlas/README.md

 Apache 2.0 License
 ```

-So you can install the CAS service or the spatial service with commands like:
+So you can install the CAS service or the spatial service with simple commands like:

 ```bash
 ./ansiblew --alainstall=../ala-install cas --nodryrun